-- The raw biogas produced will be channeled into a scrubber that removes $H_2S$ from the gas, in order to reduce the amount of pollutants in the biogas. - Then, the biogas is dehumidified to eliminate any water vapour that could contaminate the gas. - Finally, the raw biogas is sent into a purifier for methane enrichment which ultimately enhances its purity to levels similar to that of natural gas.
+- The raw biogas produced will be channeled into a scrubber that removes H2S from the gas, in order to reduce the amount of pollutants in the biogas. - Then, the biogas is dehumidified to eliminate any water vapour that could contaminate the gas. - The raw biogas is sent into a purifier for methane enrichment which ultimately enhances its purity to levels similar to that of natural gas. - Commercial user (especially F&B outlets) and certain industrial users are the target customer group and pricing structure will be designed to be lower than LPG on an equivalent energy basis.